-Most people don’t think about making a will until they have children, get married or other major event happens in their life where they realize it’s time to think about their future.
-If you don’t have a will and are reading this, make one now.
-Knowing what to put in a will and what type of will to create will help you start the process.
+Most people don't think about making a will until they have children, get married or other major event happens in their life where they realize it's time to think about their future.
+If you don't have a will and are reading this, make one now.
+Knowing more about wills can help you start the process.

 Joint and Mutual Wills

 A joint will distributes the property of two or more people, usually a married couple.
 Joint wills determine what will happen to the couple’s property after one spouse dies, and also what will happen to the property after the second spouse dies. lthough it may seem convenient to a couple to make just one will, joint wills can cause problems for the surviving spouse because it ties up property and restricts what he or she can do with it, forever.
 For example, if a couple makes a joint will and the husband dies in his forties, the wife may live another 40 or more years but she will still be bound by the terms of the will made earlier in her life.
 Joint wills are best used (if at all) by couples who have children in common and who want to ensure that property will go to those kids (instead of a subsequent spouse or child).
 But there are better ways to do this, like using children’s trusts.

 Instead of making a joint will, consider making mutual wills (also called reciprocal or mirror wills).
 Mutual wills are two separate wills that are close mirrors of each other.
 They allow couples to “leave everything to each other” and any number of other similar wishes, but because each person has his or her own will, he or she is free to change it as needed after the first spouse dies.